 Embodied Knowledge in Theatre and Dance

-By prioritising the bodily, practice-based knowledge that characterises the transitory arts of theatre and dance this research group strives to contribute to the renewal, diversification and enrichment of existing theatre-historical and dance-historical narratives.
+By prioritising the bodily, practice-based knowledge that characterises the transitory arts of theatre and dance, this research group strives to contribute to the renewal, diversification and enrichment of existing theatre-historical and dance-historical narratives.

-Marijn de Langen, PhD
+Dr. Marijn de Langen

 Marijn de Langen, PhD, is the coordinator of the research group Embodied Knowledge in Theatre and Dance.